 The burial was conducted by the new rector, Rev Charles Chester, on 27 November 1835.
 The register noted that the deceased had been brought from Broadstairs, that she was the relict of Thomas Forsyth Esq. and that her age at death was 80.
 Arrangements were made for these words to be added below her husband’s epitaph: ‘Here likewise are deposited the remains of Jane, relict of the above Thomas Forsyth Esquire, died Nov.
 16th 1835.’

 Jane Forsyth’s two male executors obtained probate of the will and codicil at Doctors’ Commons on 18 December 1835.
+Jane’s estate was sworn at under £40,000 in 1835, which is equivalent to perhaps £60 million in 2018.
 The will provided that Kitty was to be permitted to continue to have the use of 4 Upper Wimpole Street for three months after Jane’s death.
 Subject to this, her freehold and leasehold interests were to be sold and then the entire estate was to be distributed among some 18 relatives.
 She made specific provision for her domestic servants and left money for the ‘industrious poor’ of the parishes of Empingham, Rutland, and St Peter’s, Thanet, for ‘the Bathing Infirmary at Margate’ and for ‘the Scottish Hospital in Crane Court, Fleet Street, London.’
+Jane Forsyth’s Empingham charity is still operational.
 The Margate infirmary was established in 1791; its buildings were open from 1796 until the hospital closed 200 years later in 1996.
 It was formally known as the Royal Sea Bathing Hospital and can claim to have been the first orthopaedic hospital in the world.
+It was on a tour of inspection of this establishment that the future Queen Victoria and her mother visited Pierremont Hall in 1826.
 As has been noted above, Thomas Forsyth was a ‘governor’ of the Scottish Hospital.
-Jane’s estate was sworn at under £40,000 in 1835, which is equivalent to perhaps £60 million in 2017.

 Kitty moved to a house called the Greenway in the hamlet of Shurdington in the Gloucestershire parish of Badgeworth.
 In 1841 she was sharing the house with her niece Harriet Blackman (who was a daughter of her brother John and had been married first to William Lawrence and then, after his death, to Dr James Blackman but was by 1841 again a widow) and Ann and Mary Seward.
 The four ladies had eight domestic servants to look after them.
 Kitty died there in 1845 aged 84 and was buried at Badgeworth parish church on 15 March.
 At the Greenway she was living close to William and Georgina Davy, whose home was on top of the Cotswolds at Cowley House.
 Both the Greenway and Cowley are nowadays smart hotels.